The SaaS market is big.

 - Bringing them on your podcast or YouTube channel.

-- Having them guest author on your blog or vice versa.
+- Have them guest author on your blog or vice versa.

 Email marketing isn’t dead